Affan2900/Affan2900/README.md

 ---

 ### :woman_technologist: About Me :
-I am a Full Stack Developer from Pakistan.
+I am a Full Stack Developer and AI/ML enthusiast from Pakistan.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :zap: In my free time, I solve problems on Codeforces and read tech articles.